Counting rational curves on K3 surfaces with finite group actions: Abstract

 \section{Abstract}

 G\"ottsche gave a formula for the dimension of the cohomology of Hilbert schemes of points on a smooth projective surface $S$.
-When $S$ admits an action by a finite group $G$, we describe the action of $G$ on the cohomology spaces.
+When $S$ admits an action by a finite group $G$, we describe the action of $G$ on the Hodge structure.
 In the case that $S$ is a K3 surface, each element of $G$ gives a trace on $\sum_{n=0}^{\infty}\sum_{i=0}^{\infty}(-1)^{i}H^{i}(S^{[n]},\mathbb{C})q^{n}$.
 When $G$ acts faithfully and symplectically on $S$, the resulting generating function is of the form $q/f(q)$, where $f(q)$ is a cusp form.
-We relate the cohomology of Hilbert schemes of points to the cohomology of the compactified Jacobian of the tautological family of curves over an integral linear system on a K3 surface as $G$-representations.
+We relate the Hodge structure of Hilbert schemes of points to the Hodge structure of the compactified Jacobian of the tautological family of curves over an integral linear system on a K3 surface as $G$-representations.
 Finally, we give a sufficient condition for a $G$-orbit of curves with nodal singularities not to contribute to the representation.